Constrained Serial Dictatorships can be Fair: Related work

 \section{Related work}

 \paragraph{Strategyproof allocation of indivisible goods}

-Various characterization theorems state that, under mild additional conditions, strategyproof allocation mechanisms all have a serial dictatorship flavour: with strict (and not necessarily monotonic) preferences over subsets, only serial dictatorships are strategyproof, neutral Pareto-efficient and nonbossy \cite{Papai01}; the result still holds if we replace Pareto-efficiency by sovereignty (every allocation is the output of the mechanism for some profile).
-If preferences are quantity-monotonic (an agent always prefers a bundle of larger cardinality to one of lower cardinality) then a mechanism is strategyproof, nonbossy, Pareto-efficient and neutral if and only if it is a constrained serial dictatorship (also called a quota serial dictatorship) \cite{Papai00}.
-A similar characterization holds with replacing quantity-monotonic by lexicographic preferences \cite{HosseiniL19}.
-With standard monotonicity, however, only quasi-dictatorships remain, where only the first agent in the sequence is allowed to pick more than one item \cite{Papai00}.
-Variants of these characterizations have been established by Ehlers and Klaus~\cite{EhlersKlaus03}, Bogomolnaia, Deb, and Ehlers~\cite{BogomolnaiaDE05} and Hatfield~\cite{Hatfield09}.
-Ignoring Pareto-efficiency or neutrality opens the door to more complex strategyproof mechanisms; a full characterization in the two-agent case is given by Amanatidis et al.~\cite{AmanatidisBCM17}.
+Various characterization theorems state that, under mild additional conditions, strategyproof allocation mechanisms all have a serial dictatorship flavour: with strict preferences over subsets, \bjl only serial dictatorships are strategyproof, neutral, and nonbossy \cite{Svensson99}, whereas only sequential dictatorships (a generalization of serial dictatorship where the identity of the agent picking in position $k$ depends on the items assigned to the agents in positions 1 to $k-1$) are strategyproof, Pareto-efficient, and nonbossy \cite{Papai01}. \ejl If preferences are quantity-monotonic (a bundle of larger cardinality is always preferred to one of lower cardinality) then a mechanism is strategyproof, nonbossy, Pareto-efficient and neutral if and only if it is a CSD (also called a quota serial dictatorship) \cite{Papai00}.
+Similar characterizations hold replacing quantity-monotonic by lexicographic preferences \bjl \cite{HosseiniL19,HosseiniSVX21}.\ejl With standard monotonicity, only quasi-dictatorships remain, where only the first agent in the sequence is allowed to pick more than one item \cite{Papai00}.
+Variants of these characterizations have been established by \citet{EhlersKlaus03}, \citet{BogomolnaiaDE05} and \citet{Hatfield09}.
+Ignoring Pareto-efficiency or neutrality opens the door to more complex strategyproof mechanisms; a full characterization in the two-agent case is given by \citet{AmanatidisBCM17}. \bjl \citet{AmanatidisBM16} show that the CSD where all agents except the last one pick only one item is a $\nicefrac{1}{\lfloor\frac{n-m+2}{2}\rfloor}$-approximation to maxmin fair share. \ejl Weakening strategyproofness into non obvious manipulability opens the door for more possibilities \cite{PsomasV22}.

-Nguyen, Baumeister, and Rothe~\cite{NguyenBR18} show that when agents have preferences over sets of items defined from preferences over single items by an extension principle, some scoring rules are strategyproof for some extension principles.
-Allowing randomized mechanisms offers more possibilities, but not much \cite{HosseiniL19,Kojima09}, and fairness guarantees, if any, only hold {\em ex ante}.
-CSDs are also considered in chore allocation \cite{AzizLW19}.
+\citet{NguyenBR18} show that when agents have preferences over sets of items defined from preferences over single items by an extension principle, some scoring rules are strategyproof for some extension principles.
+Allowing randomized mechanisms offers more possibilities, but not much \bjl \cite{HosseiniL19,Kojima09,GargP22,BuTao24}. \ejl CSDs are also considered in chore allocation \cite{AzizLW19}.